 - Medical emergencies: 112

 - Criminal issues, contact police: 112.
-Obtain a police report when reporting a crime.
+Get a police report when reporting a crime.

 For non-urgent criminal issues, contact the police at the nearest police station.